Stability criteria for positive semigroups on ordered Banach spaces: Ordered Banach spaces, positive semigroups and resolvent positive operators

 The main purpose of this article is to characterise for resolvent positive operators $A$, in a variety of situations, the property $\spb(A) < 0$.
 The motivation for studying this property is as follows:

-Let us first consider a $C_0$-semigroup $(T(t))_{t\geq 0}$ with the generator $A$ on a Banach space $X$.
-An important stability property of semigroups is the uniform exponential stability: a semigroup $(T(t))_{t\geq 0}$ is called \emph{uniformly exponentially stable}, if there are numbers $M,a>0$, such that
+Let us first consider a $C_0$-semigroup $(e^{tA})_{t\geq 0}$ with the generator $A$ on a Banach space $X$.
+An important stability property of semigroups is the uniform exponential stability: a semigroup $(e^{tA})_{t\geq 0}$ is called \emph{uniformly exponentially stable}, if there are numbers $M,a>0$, such that

-It is not hard to see that the exponential stability of $T$ implies that $\spb(A)<0$; see for instance \cite[Proposition 1.2.1]{vanNeerven1996}.
+It is not hard to see that uniform exponential stability of the semigroup implies that $\spb(A)<0$; see for instance \cite[Proposition 1.2.1]{vanNeerven1996}.
 At the same time, the converse implication does not hold in general, even for $C_0$-groups on Hilbert spaces, see \cite[Example 1.2.4]{vanNeerven1996} or \cite[Section~IV.3]{EngelNagel2000}.
-Even if $\spb(A) = -\infty$, the semigroup does not need to be exponentially stable \cite[Exercise 4.13]{CuZ20}.
+Even if $\spb(A) = -\infty$, the semigroup does not need to be uniformly exponentially stable \cite[Exercise 4.13]{CuZ20}.
 This behaviour is due to a failure of the spectral mapping theorem for general $C_0$-semigroups; for a detailed explanation of this, we refer for instance to \cite[Section~IV.3]{EngelNagel2000}.

-On the other hand, for many classes of semigroups the spectral bound $\spb(A)$ is equal to the growth bound of the semigroup.
+On the other hand, for many classes of semigroups the spectral bound $\spb(A)$ is equal to the growth bound $\omega(A)$ of the semigroup.
 If this is the case, one says that $T$ satisfies the \emph{spectrum determined growth property} \cite[p.
 161]{CuZ20}.
 A notable class of $C_0$-semigroups that satisfy the spectrum determined growth assumption are eventually norm-continuous semigroups \cite[Theorem 1.10, p.
 302]{EngelNagel2000}, and thus, as a special case, analytic semigroups.
 For a very general condition that implies equality of the spectral bound and the growth bound, we refer to \cite[Corollary~1.4(i)]{MartinezMazon1996}, where semigroups that are \emph{norm continuous at infinity} are studied.